hellocandi/hellocandi/README.md

 ### About Me 👩🏻‍💻

 I’m Maria Cândida Guerra, 21 years old and currently living in Brazil.
-Graduate student in Computer Science at Pontifícia Universidade Católica de Minas Gerais, in Belo Horizonte, Minas Gerais.
+Graduate student in Information Systems at Pontifícia Universidade Católica de Minas Gerais, in Belo Horizonte, Minas Gerais.

 A software developer eager to learn and happy to teach what I know.